-The most commonly asked question to any child, teenager and adolescent.
+The most commonly asked question to any child, teenager, and adolescent.
 Not all adolescents have a direct and specified answer to this question which is okay; some people just need more time to discover their passion and their vision in life.
-But if you do have an answer to it, may it be a specific position/job or at least a field you want to work in, take that in consideration when choosing your track and strand.
+But if you do have an answer to it, may it be a specific position/job or at least a field you want to work in, consider that when choosing your track and strand.
 Ultimately, the desired outcome is that your strand will be the bridge to your college course and eventually your profession.

 “Have I done my research?”

 Knowing yourself is good and all that but if you aren’t knowledgeable of what each track and strand entails and offers, then there is a chance you might miss out on the best track and strand for you.
 Read about the course outline or content of the strand and track you’ve shortlisted.
 Do your research so that you have a well backed-up-with-information decision.